ejaku/grgen/doc/README.txt

 Copyright (C) 2009 Universitaet Karlsruhe, Institut fuer Programmstrukturen und Datenorganisation, LS Goos

+This file is part of GrGen, Version GrGen.NET 2.5

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+GrGen is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+GrGen is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with GrGen.
 If not, see <http://www.gnu.org/licenses/>.